Katsevich-Lab/import-yao-2023/README.md

 - Ensure all dependencies are installed and accessible in your `$PATH`:
   - `prefetch`, `fastq-dump`, `cellranger`, and `wget`.
-- Sufficient memory (≥64GB) and disk space are required to process the data.
+- Sufficient memory (≥64GB recommended) and disk space are required to process the data.

 ---